Americana Bluebird House

 - 4. On covered work surface, paint birdhouse ivory.
 Let dry.
 Paint roof and the base of birdhouse red.
 Let dry.
 Line edges of roof and base black.
 Let dry.
 Use end of paintbrush handle to add ivory dots on black edges.

 - 5. Paint two small black eyes on either side of bird’s head centered on toothpick indents.
 Let dry.
 Highlight dot eyes ivory.
 Mix red and ivory, creating pink color.
 Paint breast on bird pink.
 Paint small ivory star on center of blue clay stars.

-- 6. When completely dry, use glue gun to glue Spanish moss on opening of birdhouse.
-Glue two large stars on either side of roof.
-Glue small star on front of roof where top peaks.
-Glue bluebird on perch.
+- 6. When completely dry, use glue gun to adhere Spanish moss on opening of birdhouse.
+Adhere two large stars on either side of roof.
+Adhere small star on front of roof where top peaks.
+Adhere bluebird on perch.
 Clean and remove glue strings.

 by Phoebe Doehring for Polyform Products